sptrakesh/mongo-service/README.md

 The tests are set up to *run* each set of *CRUD* operations `10` times (*iterations*), and a *run* is repeated a second time to get better average and variability numbers.
 Separate runs are set up with `10, 50, 100, 500` and `1000` concurrent threads.
-All testing is conducted against the simple [docker stack](docker/stack.yml) running on the same machine.
-A key goal of the test is to ensure that no errors are encountered while running the test.
+All tests are against the simple [docker stack](docker/stack.yml) running on the same machine.
+A key goal of the test is to ensure that there are no errors while running the test.

-The following numbers were achieved on my laptop during normal use (plenty of other applications and processes running).
+The following numbers as recorded on my laptop during normal use (plenty of other applications and processes running) and with the Docker daemon restricted to using half the available CPU cores.

 ```shell script
 [==========] Running 5 benchmarks.